Cosmological analysis of the DESI DR1 Lyman alpha 1D power spectrum: Model

 \subsection{Multiple redshifts}

 As discussed in \cref{sec:intro}, we summarize the cosmological information encoded in \pone by measuring the amplitude and logarithmic slope of the linear power spectrum at $z_\star=3$ and \kstarval, denoted as $\Delta^2_\star$ and $n_\star$, respectively.
 For brevity, we refer to these as ``compressed parameters.''
-Before starting the inference procedure, we compute their values for the \Planck~2018 $\Lambda$CDM cosmology \cite{Planck2018}: Hubble parameter of $H_0=67.66\,\kms$, physical density of cold dark matter and baryons of $\Omega_\mathrm{cdm}h^2=0.119$ and $\Omega_\mathrm{b}=0.0244$, respectively, and amplitude of primordial curvature perturbations and spectral index at $k_\mathrm{s}=0.05\,\iMpc$ of $A_\mathrm{s}=2.105\times10^{-9}$ and $n_\mathrm{s}=0.9665$.
-During the inference, we hold fixed all cosmological parameters but $A_\mathrm{s}$ and $n_\mathrm{s}$, sampling their values within the flat priors $A_\mathrm{s} \in [1.0, 3.4]\times 10^{-9}$ and $n_\mathrm{s} \in [0.7, 1.3]$.
-The values of the compressed parameters are scaled from the \Planck cosmology to the target cosmology following \cite{Pedersen2023}, which is significantly faster than calling a Boltzmann solver for each new cosmology.
-In \cref{sec:results_robust,,app:compressed}, we assess the sensitivity of the constraints to the cosmology employed to first compute the value of the compressed parameters.
+Before starting the inference procedure, we compute their values for the \Planck~2018 $\Lambda$CDM cosmology \cite{Planck2018}: Hubble parameter of $H_0=67.66\,\kms$, physical density of cold dark matter and baryons of $\Omega_\mathrm{cdm}h^2=0.119$ and $\Omega_\mathrm{b}h^2=0.0244$, respectively, and amplitude of primordial curvature perturbations and spectral index of $A_\mathrm{s}=2.105\times10^{-9}$ and $n_\mathrm{s}=0.9665$ at $k_\mathrm{s}=0.05\,\iMpc$.
+During the inference, we vary the parameters controlling the primordial power spectrum within the ranges $A_\mathrm{s} \in [1.0, 3.4]\times 10^{-9}$ and $n_\mathrm{s} \in [0.7, 1.3]$, hold fixed the Hubble parameter and the physical densities to the \Planck values, and scale the value of the compressed parameters from the \Planck cosmology to the target cosmology following \cite{Pedersen2023}.
+We hold fixed some cosmological parameters during inference to speed up calculations since the scaling of the compressed parameters does not require calling a Boltzmann solver for each new cosmology and the Universe is effectively Einstein–de Sitter at the redshifts relevant to the \lya forest.
+We validate the accuracy of this approach \cref{sec:results_robust}, see also \cite{Pedersen2023}.

 Rather than fitting the IGM parameters independently at each redshift, we constrain their values at four logarithmically spaced nodes between $z=2.2$ and $4.2$, $z_\mathrm{node}=2.20$, 2.73, 3.38, and 4.20, since we expect the redshift evolution of $\tau_\mathrm{eff}$, $\gamma$, and $k_\mathrm{F}$ to be smooth, with the main potential complication arising for $T_0$ due to the heating of the IGM caused by He II reionization \cite{LaPlante2017_heiireiosims, Upton_Sanderbeck2020_heii}.
 In principle, four nodes could not be enough to resolve this feature, but we conducted an alternative analysis using six redshift nodes in \cref{sec:results} and found an excellent agreement with the baseline analysis.
 We remind the reader that these parameters capture deviations from the values predicted by the \texttt{mpg-central} simulation.
 We obtain the value of the IGM parameters at each of the redshifts of DESI data by linearly interpolating the values at the nodes.
 This approach results in a low-resolution representation of the redshift evolution of the IGM parameters.